Career Advice & Guidance

 In the current economic climate, it is important that your child is given the best possible chance to find information on all the education and training post-16.

 Here at Hillcrest School, we have a dedicated Careers Adviser, Mrs Matto, to give our students Careers Guidance from Years 8-13 through one to one interviews and drop-in sessions.
 Mrs Matto is in school on Thursdays and is based in the Advice and Guidance Centre.
-Parents/carers and students can email Mrs Matto
+Parents/carers and students can email Mrs Matto.
+Parents/Carers receive a weekly careers update through ParentMail and suggested links to resources that will help them to speak with their child about their future career options.

-All aspects of Careers guidance and Work Related Learning is co-ordinated in school by Mrs J. Abbotts.
-Parents/carers and students can email Mrs Abbotts to find out more information on our careers and work-related learning provision.
+All aspects of Careers guidance and Work Related Learning is co-ordinated in school by Mr Connor-Hemming.
+Parents/carers and students can email Mr Connor-Hemming to find out more information on our careers and work-related learning provision.
+Careers and working related learning is supported by our careers governor is Mr I Otomewo.

 - We have a careers section in the Advice and Guidance Centre with a range of careers information and college/university prospectuses which our students can access during a break, lunch and after school.